lcx366/PlateTectonic/README.md

 1. Install **cartopy** from conda by `conda install cartopy`

-2. On Linux, macOS and Windows architectures, the binary wheels can be installed using **pip** by executing one of the following commands:
+2. On Windows, the `awk` command needs to be installed in advance.
+On Linux, macOS and Windows architectures, the binary wheels can be installed using **pip** by executing one of the following commands:

 ```
 pip install platemotion